purang2/Quizgame_Java/README.md

 # JAVAQUIZGAME
-This repository includes Java GUI projects which is made in KNU 2019.
+This repository includes Java GUI projects which is made in KNU Java Programming.

 ### Pictures